baskaransri/ghc-tuner/README.md

 #### manual tuning

-1. `test.sh` accepts a directory and optimization level for GHC (e.g., "-O2")
+1. `test.py` accepts a directory and optimization level for GHC (e.g., "-O2")
    and tries all of the pass sequence files in the directory, and dumps a report.